- Your Council

 The Queenstown Lakes Homes Strategy has four outcomes designed to address the four key housing challenges of affordability, choice, quality and government assistance.
-Each outcome is supported by a range of associated actions and goals, some of which are already underway.
+Each outcome is supported by a range of associated actions and goals.

 Affordable housing options for the community are increased

 A range of housing choice exists for everyone

 Homes in the district are healthy, warm, and sustainable

 Partnerships with government improve, amplify and accelerate housing outcomes in the district.

 The outcomes, actions and goals (detailed in the Action Plan) in the Queenstown Lakes Homes Strategy will not resolve all the tensions that exist, but instead provide a set of responses to achieve defined housing outcomes.
 In this work, there is a particular focus on improved outcomes for low to moderate income individuals and households.